Supreme Court revisits the scope of the right to bear arms in the wake of latest mass shooting – KION546

 Majority opinion author Justice Clarence Thomas infuriated supporters of gun control and elated advocates of gun rights but also generated confusion among lower court judges who found themselves reconsidering thousands of firearms rules.

-Now, on Tuesday, the justices will gather again, in the wake of the yet another mass shooting, to consider the scope of its 2022 decision in New York State Rifle & Pistol Association v.
+Now, on Tuesday, the justices are hearing oral arguments in the wake of the yet another mass shooting, in a case asking it to consider the scope of its 2022 decision in New York State Rifle & Pistol Association v.
 Bruen, this time in the context of domestic violence.

 The Supreme Court is considering a section of federal law that bars an individual subject to a domestic violence restraining order from possessing a firearm.